lgeurts/lgeurts.github.io/_posts/2022-03-29-what-is-serverless-computing.md

 Although a container provides a significantly reduced startup time over a VM, it still has operating costs that you have to cover.
 The burden of paying active and idle time remains, even if no one is using your containerized application at all.

 This is where serverless kicks in.
 Serverless is in essence a combo of a VM and a container.
-Powered by a microVM with its own kernel it deploys faster than a virtual machine while at the same time it can be used to run your applications.
+Powered by a microVM with its own kernel it will deploy faster than a virtual machine while at the same time it can be used to run your applications.

 In contrast with VMs and containers, serverless services don't run continuously at all.
 A serverless setup will only run once invoked and afterwards release its computing capacity.
 This is the reason why a serverless architecture is the most cost-effective since you won’t have to pay for its idle time.